ebeaufay/UltraGlobe/guide/README.md

 #### I3S

-In the same spirit, an I3SLayer is also provided although only points are supported currently
+In the same spirit, an I3SLayer is also provided although only points are supported currently. (tell me if there's more interest)

 #### Shader Color Layer